By Greg Sterling, Uberall’s VP of Market Insights

 The ever-growing roster of industry events being cancelled has also resulted in a loss of face-to-face time and networking opportunities.
 The loss of conferences is disrupting the sales pipeline.

-As a consequence, marketers and sales professionals are turning to online platforms and virtual events.
+As a consequence, marketers and sales professionals are turning to online SaaS tools, and virtual events.
 Zoom, Microsoft, LogMeIn, Cisco Google, Slack and others are seeing demand for their videoconferencing, webinar and collaboration software grow sharply.
 Some of these companies are offering their SaaS tools for free (this is both public-minded and self-interested).

 Virtual conferences have historically been a poor substitute for live events and in-person networking.
 But this may change in the wake of the Coronavirus, as companies experiment with content and formats.
 If some of these events manage to get established, virtual conferences may become a more regular fixture on the trade show circuit.